China's Jiangsu province takes measures to rein in debt

 Land is a key pillar in China's state finances.
 Authorities buy land from residents for sale to developers at higher prices, raking in income that can be as much as 90 percent of total revenues, analysts say.

-To maximize profits, authorities may buy land from residents at prices below market, or even seize it with little or no compensation.
+To maximise profits, authorities may buy land from residents at prices below market, or even seize it with little or no compensation.
 Activists call such moves human rights violations.

 By giving only 91 agencies the approved cards to let them borrow from banks using land as collateral, Jiangsu, which has more than 100 local government bodies, makes it harder for officials to get loans.